rdvdijk/flickr_uploader/README.md

 # Flickr Uploader

-This gem uploads photos in a folder to a Flickr photoset.
+This gem uploads photos in a folder to a [Flickr](http://www.flickr.com) photoset.

+I created it to easily backup my entire photo collection to Flickr.

 ## Configuration